 Chemotherapy or radiation therapy?
 About 500 thousand patients die each year from this disease.
-Colon and rectal cancer are malignant colon tumours, the third most common.
+Colon and rectal cancer is malignant colon tumours, the third most common.
 Besides, the life expectancy of patients with colon cancer is directly related to the degree of prevalence of the tumour process.
 Furthermore, chemotherapy for bowel cancer is always a course of treatment.

 Despite the high mortality rate from colon cancer, the disease is treatable with its early diagnosis.
 We highly recommend regular examinations, blood tests, and colon examinations for the determination of precancerous polyps as well as colon cancer at the first stage.
-All of the above are necessary preventive measures of pathology.
+All of the above are necessary preventive measures for pathology.
 It is also possible to regularly cleanse the body of toxins and harmful substances using a colonic hydrotherapy procedure.

 Doctors choose a treatment method to assess the tumour process stage, tumour localisation.
 They also consider the specific features of the tumour’s tissue structure and the patient’s physical condition.